 From games to graphics, ACC is your direct portal to creative careers

-ACC's Visual Communication Program prepares you to jump into profitable, creative careers, with training in graphic design, illustration, interactive design, graphic arts technology, interactive media technology, motion graphics, 2D animation, and 3D animation/ 3D modeling.
-If video games are your thing, be sure to check out ACC's Game Development Institute, a cutting- edge program where game lovers morph into game developers.
+ACC's Visual Communication Program prepares you to jump into profitable, creative careers, with training in graphic design, illustration, web and interactive design, graphic arts technology, motion graphics, 2D animation, and 3D animation.
+If video games are your thing, be sure to check out ACC's Game Development Institute, a cutting- edge program where game lovers morph into game developers through training in game art and design.
 Our top-notch faculty includes local digital industry professionals eager to provide you with real world knowledge from years of experience in the business.
-ACC offers several two-year Associate of Applied Science degrees in the areas above, as well as multiple certificates requiring four to six semesters of study.
+ACC offers eight two-year Associate of Applied Science degrees in the areas above, as well as multiple certificates requiring four to six semesters of study.
 After graduation you'll be ready for a picture-perfect career.

 What skills can I gain?

-Associate of applied science degrees are available in the following areas: 2D Animation, 3D Animation, 3D Modeling, Game Art, Game Design, Graphic Arts Technology, Graphic Design, Motion Graphics, Interactive Media Technology, and Web and Interactive Design.
+Associate of applied science degrees are available in the following areas: 2D Animation, 3D Animation, Game Art, Game Design, Graphic Arts Technology, Graphic Design, Motion Graphics, and Web and Interactive Design.

-Certificates, requiring four to six semesters of study are available in these areas: 2D Animation, 3D Animation, 3D Modeling, Game Art, Game Design, Graphic Design, Interactive Design, and Graphic Arts Technology.
+Certificates, requiring four to six semesters of study are available in these areas: 2D Animation, 3D Animation, Game Art, Game Design, Graphic Arts Technology, Graphic Design, Motion Graphics, and Web and Interactive Design.